 Admission Requirements

 Graduates from this program will be positioned to write the PAN-CAN examinations for the Doctor of TCM in BC.
-This program is recognized by the board of the College of Traditional Chinese Medicine Practitioners and Acupuncturists of BC (CTCMA BC) for the purpose of registration.
-For more informaiton on the requirements for the registration, please visit www.ctcma.bc.ca.
+The College of Complementary Health Professionals of BC (CCHPBC) recognizes this program.
+For more information on the registration requirements, please visit www.ctcma.bc.ca.

 In this clinical training course, students will learn to provide entire process of TCM diagnosis and treatment of patients under “minimal” supervision of a clinic instructor.
 Also, students will discuss TCM diagnosis and treatment plan based on various classical approaches and suggest different treatment modalities.